scf37/jmx-http/README.md

 The client serializes each request as a command object and POSTs it to a servlet.
 The servlet deserializes the command and executes it.
 Afterwards the result is serialized and sent back to the client.

-Check out the class comment of `com.github.marschall.jmxhttp.server.servlet.JmxHttpServlet` for more details.
+Check out the class comment of `me.scf37.jmxhttp.server.servlet.JmxHttpServlet` for more details.

 Caveats
 -------